vraj826/file-system-explorer/README.md

 ## ⭐ Acknowledgements

-This project is part of my preparation Open-Source Contributions — learning real-world systems programming concepts by building practical tools.
+This project is part of my Open-Source Contribution preparation — learning real-world systems programming concepts by building practical CLI tools.